earthspay/earths-documentation/ko/mobile-apps/android/transfers-and-gateways/asset-transfers.md

 ## **How to receive Asset**

-Think of the Waves account as a multi-wallet.
-It, obviously, supports Waves and also any other token existing on the Waves blockchain.
+Think of the Earths account as a multi-wallet.
+It, obviously, supports Earths and also any other token existing on the Earths blockchain.
-Whenever you want to receive Waves based asset, just hand your personal Waves address to the sender and he is able to execute the transaction.
+Whenever you want to receive Earths based asset, just hand your personal Earths address to the sender and he is able to execute the transaction.

 **Step 1. **Open up your Android wallet.